Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-{\it Fold-size statistics ---} We now turn to the analysis of folds statistics at high friction regime.
-The points of folding are distinguishable by sharp changes of wire orientation.
-A minimum threshold of ninety degrees is imposed for the turning angle of the wire to be identified as a folding point.
-We cut the wire at the folding points, straighten the segments, and measure their length using digital calipers.
-Straightening of the curved segments rarely allows for fold lengths $\ell$ longer than the container diameter, but we checked that $\ell_\text{max}$ remains smaller than $\pi R$ in the absence of coils.
+\textbf{Segment-size statistics.} To better understand the influence of disorder, we choose plastic frictional wires to avoid ordered coils and create the highest possible disorder in the crumpled structure.
+After compacting the wires, we open the molds and investigate the resulting compacted structures by analyzing the folding statistics.
+The points of folding were often determined by sharp changes of wire orientation.
+If they were not easily distinguishable, then a minimum threshold of $90$ degrees for the turning angle of the wire, and a maximum threshold of $\frac{R}{2}$ for the radius of curvature were imposed.
+We cut the wire at each of the folding points, straighten the segments, and measure their length.
+Straightening of the curved segments rarely allows for segment lengths $\ell$ longer than the container diameter, but we checked that the maximum segment length $\ellmax$ remains smaller than $\pi R$ in the absence of coils.
+We preserve the order of the wire segments and average the results over 5 realizations for each value of $R{/}r$ to obtain the sequence of the segment lengths $\ell_n$.

-A key observation is the scaling of the total number of folds $N$ with the effective system size $R{/}r$.
-As shown in Fig.~\ref{Fig2}, a power-law relation of the form
+A key observation is the scaling of the total number of segments $N$ with the effective system size $\Rr$.
+Similar scaling laws were reported for 2D packings of wires \cite{Donato02,Gomes08, Stoop08}.
+As shown in Fig.\,\ref{Fig2}d, a power-law relation of the form

-holds with $\beta{\simeq}1.86$.
-Notably, the number of steps in a self-avoiding random walk on a cubic lattice scales in a similar way with the size of the visited region, even though with a somewhat smaller exponent $\beta{\simeq}5{/}3$ \cite{Havlin82} (for an ordinary random walk $\beta$ equals 2).
-Similar scaling laws also hold for the number of coils in 3D ordered elastic packing ($\beta{\simeq}1.5$) \cite{Najafi12}, or the number of loops in 2D packing of crumpled wire at high plasticity regime \cite{Donato02,Gomes08,Stoop08}.
-From the scaling of $L$ and $N$ with $R{/}r$ one finds that the normalized mean fold size $\langle {\ell} \rangle {/} R$ follows $(R{/}r)^{D{-}\beta{-}1{\simeq}-0.4}$.
-The best fit to the standard deviation of $\ell$ versus the system size also follows a power-law: $\,\text{w}{/} R\,{\sim}\,(R{/}r)^{0.9}$.
-The same exponent is reported for the roughness of crumpled surfaces \cite{Plouraboue96} which might indicate a universality class for roughness exponent in crumpled systems independent of dimensionality.